seinman/ev-simulator/README.md

 ### Policy evaluation: coordinated vs uncoordinated smart charging

-The counterfactual simulation (moving all users to smart charging) likely demonstrates the synchronisation problem: uncoordinated smart scheduling shifts the peak rather than eliminating it.
+The counterfactual simulation (moving all users to smart charging) demonstrates the synchronisation problem: uncoordinated smart scheduling shifts the peak rather than eliminating it.
 This is the core business case for coordinated charging.